autolab/Autolab/docs/instructors.md

 Once an assessment is live (past the start date), students can begin submitting handins, where each handin is a single file, which can be either a text file or an archive file (e.g., `mm.c`, `handin.tar`).
 Alternatively, instructors can enable GitHub submission for an assessment in its settings and students can directly link their GitHub account and submit from their repo's corresponding branch.
 Check [here](/installation/github_integration) for how to set up and try our [demo site](https://nightly.autolabproject.com/) for a feel of its usage.

+## Groups

+Instructors can enable groups by setting the group size to be greater than 1.
+By default, students are allowed to form groups on their own.
+In that case, students can create their own group, ask to join an unsaturated group, or leave their existing group.
+When a student is in a group, any one member's submission counts towards the group's submission.
+Alternatively, when instructors disallow students to self-assign, it's best practice for instructors to assign groups through the [Autolab Frontend API](/api-overview).

 ## Penalties and Extensions

 You can set penalties for late handins, set hard limits on the number of handins, or set soft limits that penalize excessive handins on a sliding scale.
 You can also give a student an _extension_ that